-One of Bob Snodgrass' apprentices was Jason Harris.
-After apprenticing with Snodgrass Harris went on to found Jerome Baker Designs.
-Through the '90s and early 2000s Jerome Baker was one of the most well-known glass bong manufacturers in the world.
-In 2003 Harris was arrested by the Federal Government for selling bongs, and glass pipes.
+One of Bob Snodgrass's apprentices was Jason Harris.
+After apprenticing with Snodgrass, Harris went on to found Jerome Baker Designs.
+Through the '90s and early 2000s, Jerome Baker was one of the most well-known glass bong manufacturers globally.
+In 2003 Harris was arrested by the Federal Government for selling bongs and glass pipes.

 For many years the glass pipe industry in America went underground due to fear of prosecution by the Feds.
-Throughout the early 2000's Glassblowers, and distributors were raided by the Federal government.
+Throughout the early 2000s, Glassblowers and distributors were raided by the Federal government.
 Trade shows like C.h.a.m.p.s.
-In Las Vegas were nothing more than a handful of mom & pop businesses that had the balls to show up, and sell their wares.
+In Las Vegas, nothing more than a handful of mom & pop businesses had the guts to show up and sell their wares.

 Glass Pipes Today

-In today's market glass pipe choices can seem overwhelming, especially for the beginner.
-Some standard terminology for a glass pipe can be, glass hand pipe, spoon pipe, glass pipe, bowl, steamroller, sherlock, just to name a few.
-Essentially they will all perform similar functions, and be made from pyrex glass.
+In today's market, glass pipe choices can seem overwhelming, especially for the beginner.
+Some standard terminology for a glass pipe can be a glass hand pipe, spoon pipe, glass pipe, bowl, steamroller, sherlock, to name a few.
+Essentially they will all perform similar functions and be made from pyrex glass.